rahimkhoja/the-middleman/README.md

 ## Requirements:

 1. Basic CentOS 7.x Server with Root access.
-2. A Public IP assingned or routed to the server.
+2. A Public IP assigned or routed to the server.
 3. Internet Access (this should be a given)

-## Deployment Instrcutions:
+## Deployment Instructions:

 #### As Root Type
 ```